kissmetrics/km-support/_posts/2012-11-04-people-search.md

 ### Nesting conditions for advanced searches

-If you have very specific customer segments or criteria you want to meet, KISSmetrics People Search lets you nest conditions to build complex searches.
+If you have very specific customer segments or criteria you want to meet, Kissmetrics People Search lets you nest conditions to build complex searches.

 ![Person Search 07][ss07]